jhewitt11/Topic-Modeling-BERTopic-and-LDA/README.md

 ~~~

 ### clean_dataset
 This script takes a dataset stored in a CSV file and prepares two versions that can be used by the models.
-Any CSV can be used, the text and category columns are defined at the top by `TEXT_COL` and `CAT_COL`.
+This is not specific to the BBC data, the text and category columns to be processed are defined at the top by `TEXT_COL` and `CAT_COL`.

 Both versions have null values dropped, duplicates dropped, and are balanced and cleaned via `undersample_dataframe` and `clean_text` functions in `tools.py`.
 The second version has `preprocess_text` applied as well.